Kyle Seager: Seattle Mariners

 In 2017, he hit .249 with 27 home runs and 88 RBIs in 154 games, his sixth consecutive season with at least 20 home runs and at least 154 games played.
 On April 7, 2018, he reached 1,000 career hits against the Minnesota Twins.
-Seager continued his streak of seasons with 20 or more home runs and at least 154 games played, hitting 22 home runs with 78 RBIs in 155 games but hit a career-low .221 in the process.
+Seager continued his streak of seasons with 20 or more home runs and at least 154 games played, hitting 22 home runs with 78 RBIs in 155 games but hit a then-career-low .221 in the process.

 In 2019, during a spring training game, Seager sustained an injury to his left hand while attempting a diving play on a ball.
-He was later diagnosed with a hand injury and would require hand surgery that would sideline him for 8 to 10 weeks.
-He missed 53 games before returning to the lineup in late May 2019.
-On August 13, 2019, in an 11-6 victory over the Detroit Tigers, Seager became the 11th Mariner to hit 3 home runs in a game and the first since 2010; the third home run was a ricochet off the glove of Goodrum when a teammate collided with him near the wall.
+He was diagnosed with a hand injury that required hand surgery, sidelining him for eight to 10 weeks.
+He missed 53 games before returning to the lineup in late May.
+On August 13, in an 11-6 victory over the Detroit Tigers, Seager became the 11th Mariner to hit 3 home runs in a game and the first since 2010; the third home run was a ricochet off the glove of Niko Goodrum as another Detroit player collided with him near the wall.
 In 106 games, Seager hit .239 with 23 home runs and 63 RBIs, extending his streak of consecutive seasons of 20 or more home runs to eight.

 On August 5, 2020, in a game against the Los Angeles Angels, Seager hit his 200th career home run.
-On August 17, Kyle faced his brother, the Dodgers Corey Seager, for the first time in an MLB game and both homered in the game, becoming the first pair of brothers to homer in the same game since César and Felipe Crespo did it on June 7, 2001.
+On August 17, Kyle faced his brother, Corey Seager of the Dodgers, for the first time in an MLB game.
+Both homered in the game, becoming the first pair of brothers to homer in the same game since César and Felipe Crespo did it on June 7, 2001.

-In 2020, Seager batted .241/.355/.433 with 9 home runs and 40 RBIs and led the AL with 6 sacrifice flies.
+In 2020, Seager batted .241/.355/.433 with nine home runs and 40 RBIs and led the AL with 6 sacrifice flies.

 In 2021, Seager batted a career-low .212, but set career highs in home runs and RBIs, with 35 and 101, respectively.
 He also led all third basemen with 43 double plays.

-The Mariners declined Seager's option for 2022, and on December 29, 2021, Seager announced his retirement from baseball.
-Knowing back in Spring training that the Mariners were likely not going to pick up the option, Seager went into the 2021 season expecting it to be his last one.
+The Mariners declined Seager's option for 2022.
+On December 29, 2021, Seager announced his retirement from baseball.
+Knowing back in spring training that the Mariners were likely not going to pick up the option, Seager went into the 2021 season expecting it to be his last one.
 He felt that the fact that each year it became more onerous to prepare for the coming season, combined with his missing out on time with his growing family, signaled it was time to move on to the next phase of his life.

 During the following off-season, the Texas Rangers inquired if Seager would be interested in coming out of retirement to join up with his brother, Corey, who had signed with the team a few months earlier.
-Kyle Seager declined the offer, saying he was happy "doing chores at home".
+Seager declined the offer, saying he was happy "doing chores at home".